-Fundación Origen seeks to revise present educational and developmental models to propose new paths for future generations.
-Their rethinking vision stems from environmental issues in a world where shortages of food, water and financial crises have left humanity in a state of uncertainty.
-Their purpose speaks of the following: “Contemporary society has left many people adrift from development, generating immense distances and frustrations.
+Fundación Origen seeks to revise present educational and developmental models to propose alternatives for future generations.
+Their vision stems from environmental issues in a world where shortages of food, water, and financial crises have left humanity in a state of uncertainty.
+A synthesized version of the problems at hand, as Fundación Origen sees them, are as follows: “Contemporary society has left many people adrift from development, generating immense distances and frustrations.
 Prejudices, exclusion of minorities (which in reality are a majority), and a lack of compassion for human suffering tend to be the root of the different expressions of violence resulting particularly in socially vulnerable sectors of the world and that in turn affect all of mankind.”

 Fundación Origen’s Garden patch